 Interpolation between data points is permitted in checking compliance with the above limits.
-However, extrapolation beyond the range of test results is not permitted, and further testing must be undertaken if the above range of UCS limits is not covered.
+Unless otherwise accepted by the Administrator, extrapolation beyond the range of test results is not permitted, and further testing must be undertaken if the above range of UCS limits is not covered.

-To assess compliance with these UCS requirements, UCS testing shall be undertaken after each prepared specimen has been cured for 28 days.
-In addition, the Contractor shall prepare duplicate specimens from the same sample for UCS testing after seven days of curing (refer Clause 7.1 and 7.4)
+To assess compliance with these UCS requirements, testing shall be undertaken after each prepared specimen has been cured for 28 days.
+In addition, the Contractor shall prepare duplicate specimens from the same sample for UCS testing after seven days of curing (refer Clause 7.1 and 7.4).